-Snorkels have been long in usage, but over the years, the technology has improved, and the companies have introduced many new shapes and kinds of models.
-These tiny instruments have been a game-changer in the industry because they allow serious and enthusiastic swimmers to breathe underwater without any hassle and enjoy the beauties of sea life, like sea turtles and coral reefs.
+Snorkels have been long in usage for breathing air underwater, but over the years, the technology has improved, and the companies have introduced many new shapes and kinds of models.
+These tiny instruments have been a game-changer in the industry because they allow serious and enthusiastic swimmers to breathe fresh air underwater without any hassle and enjoy the beauties of sea life, like sea turtles and coral reefs.

-But learning how to breathe can be challenging, especially if you get nervous underwater and start fretting.
+But learning how to breathe with your snorkeling gear can be challenging, especially if you get nervous underwater and start fretting.
 A good way to remember your lessons is to know more about snorkels and how they work.
 There are three major kinds available in the market.
-Each is designed especially to cater to different needs of swimmers.
+Each is designed especially to cater to the different needs of swimmers.

 Differences in the Way the Snorkel Models Work